ROCm/rocAL/tests/testScripts/README.md

 64 with two rocJPEG decoder instances per GPU kept each decoder at about 32 images and avoided the long decode stalls seen with very large per-GPU batches.

-Recommended values for the tested MI300x8 setup:
+Values used for the reported MI300x8 validation run:

 ```bash
 export ROCAL_DECODE_MODE=hw